cupy/cupy/docs/source/tutorial/function.rst

           gz = gw  # no copy
           return gx, gy, gz

-:func:`cuda.elementwise` function accepts the essential implentation of the kernel function, and returns a kernel invokation function.
+:func:`cuda.elementwise` function accepts the essential implentation of the kernel function, and returns a kernel invokation function (actually, it returns :class:`~pycuda.elementwise.ElementwiseKernel` object, which is callable).
 In typical usage, we pass three arguments to this function.
 The first is an argument list of the kernel function.
 The second is a body of *parallel loop*, where the variable ``i`` indicates the index in the loop.
-Note that ``i`` runs through all indexes of the first array argument.
+Note that ``i`` runs through all indexes of the first array argument by default.
 The third is the name of the kernel function, which is shown in debugger and profilers.

 Above code does not run compilation on every forward/backward computation, since :func:`cuda.elementwise` function has two caching mechanisms.

 First is *binary caching*.
 :func:`cuda.elementwise` function caches the compiled binary under ``/tmp`` directory with a hash value of CUDA code, and reuse them if given code matches to the hash value.
+This caching mechanism is actually implemented in PyCUDA.

 Second is *upload caching*.
 Given a compiled binary code, we have to upload it to the current GPU in order to execute it.